 - Subject: Risk communication and innovation

-- Audience: Publics of all ages and backgrounds who are interested in science and technology, and its relevance to their lives
+- Audience: Public of all ages and backgrounds who are interested in science and technology, and its relevance to their lives.

 - Benefits to the scientist: